You are leaving Lundbeck.com/US

 Diagnosis and care

 Alzheimer’s disease is diagnosed using patient and caregiver interviews; sometimes blood tests and brain imaging techniques are also performed.
-There are numerous assessment scales that can be used to identify the symptoms, and severity, of the disease.
+There are many assessment scales that can be used to identify the disease's symptoms and severity.

 Alzheimer's has no current cure, but treatments for symptoms are available and research continues.1 Although current Alzheimer's treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.1 Today, there is a worldwide effort under way to find better ways to treat the disease, delay its onset, and prevent it from developing.1